mrmap-community/mrmap/develop/_sources/development/pycharm-configuration.rst.txt

 Next we have to mark the mrmap folder as source folder.

-* Right click on the mrmap folder in the pycharm directory tree, eg. /opt/mrmap/mrap and select "Mark Directory as -> Source Folder"
+* Right click on the mrmap folder in the pycharm directory tree, eg. /opt/mrmap/mrmap and select "Mark Directory as -> Sources Root"

 3. Add remote interpreter
 *************************